by Calculated Risk on 5/27/2020 11:30:00 AM

 The coincident indexes combine four state-level indicators to summarize current economic conditions in a single statistic.
 The four state-level variables in each coincident index are nonfarm payroll employment, average hours worked in manufacturing by production workers, the unemployment rate, and wage and salary disbursements deflated by the consumer price index (U.S. city average).
 The trend for each state’s index is set to the trend of its gross domestic product (GDP), so long-term growth in the state’s index matches long-term growth in its GDP.Click on map for larger image.

 Here is a map of the three month change in the Philly Fed state coincident indicators.
-This map was all red during the worst of the recession, and all or mostly green during most of the recent expansion.
+This map was all red during the worst of the great recession, and all or mostly green during most of the recent expansion.

 Source: Philly Fed.